-Major ddvising.
+Major advising.
 Each major is assigned a faculty advisor with whom the student works out a program of study.

 Transfer students.
 Major declaration and completion requirements are subject to the approval of the Sociology Department faculty.
 Transfer students are encouraged to meet with the department chair and then petition to use prior coursework credits toward fulfillment of the Wesleyan Sociology Department declaration and completion requirements.

 Double majors.
 Students also may have double majors, for example, history and biology or anthropology and English.
 All the requirements of the two majors must be met, except when faculty representatives of the two departments approve alterations in a student’s program.
 Please consult with the department chair or a department advisor.